nilearn/nilearn/doc/getting_started.rst

 Downloading the data
 ----------------------

-To run demos, data are retrieved using a function provided by Nisl which downloads a dataset and returns a bunch of paths to the dataset files (more details in :ref:`downloading_data`).
+To run demos, data are retrieved using a function provided by Nilearn which downloads a dataset and returns a bunch of paths to the dataset files (more details in :ref:`downloading_data`).
 We can then proceed loading them as if they were just any other files on our disk.
 For example, we can download the data from the
 `Haxby 2001 paper <http://dx.doi.org/10.1126/science.1063736>`_ ::

-    >>> from nisl import datasets
+    >>> from nilearn import datasets
     >>> dataset = datasets.fetch_haxby()

 `dataset.func` contains filenames referring to dataset files on the disk::